ClairBerlin/clair-stack/Readme.md

 ### Extensions

+#### Development

-The `docker-compose.dev.yml` extension used for the development environment adds:
+The `docker-compose.dev.yml` extension used for the development environment adds the following service:

 * `pgadmin`: a [pgAdmin](https://www.pgadmin.org/) instance

+#### TLS

+The `docker-compose.tls.yml` extension adds Traefik labels to enable automatic TLS encryption (https) using [Let's Encrypt](https://letsencrypt.org/) (LE).
+This should only be enabled for swarms which can be accessed by the LE servers on the internet.

 ## Environments